MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.7_history_manager.rst

 Feeding it the transition columns of a dataset reproduces *exactly* the windows assembled online:

 .. literalinclude:: code/history_manager.py
-   :lines: 30-39
+   :lines: 29-38

-The offline ``obs`` and ``action_history`` windows match the online ones step for step.
+The offline ``obs_history`` and ``action_history`` windows match the online ones step for step.
 The agent injects the manager into the replay memory (via :attr:`~mushroom_rl.core.Agent.history_manager`), and the memory rebuilds the stacked context for the sampled transitions with the same rule used to collect them, without ever storing the redundant stacked windows.
 The circular replay-buffer variant, :meth:`~mushroom_rl.core.history_manager.HistoryManager.build_history_circular_buffer`, does the same for a wrapped-around buffer, taking positions modulo the buffer size and stopping at the write head.